How to Improve

 Construction Timesheet Accuracy

 April 22, 2021

-The timesheet could very well be the last holdout in the construction industry’s steady journey toward technology adoption.
+A construction timesheet solution could very well be the last holdout in the construction industry’s steady journey toward technology adoption.
 But with so much in construction depending on precision — drawings, materials, dimensions, schedules — more and more businesses are seeing timesheets in a new way.
 After all, there’s a lot riding on their accuracy, everything from payroll, to labor costs for project estimates, to job activity costing.
 This is why enhancing your construction timesheet accuracy can really pay off.

 - Transition to a computer spreadsheet program.
 For companies that are still using hard copy timecards, graduating to something a bit more efficient with programs like Microsoft Excel® can start you on the road to improved timesheet accuracy due to better process standardization.
 Though it still has its limitations – human forgetfulness, wasted administrative time, broken formulas and keystroke errors – this initial step toward technology can help prepare your business for the leap to an even better system down the road.